vlad9976/K8s-on-VM-as-IaaS/6. Nginx Ingress Controller setup/README.md

 <img src="./images/Screenshot_8.png" width="600" height="200">

-# 🥳🥳Congratulation🥳🥳 You have been created kubernetes cluster on on-premises environment and integrated Metallb and deploy nginx ingress.
+# 🥳🥳Congratulation🥳🥳 You have been created kubernetes cluster on on-premises environment and integrated Metallb and deployed nginx ingress.